Research News

 Feed on a regular basis

-Pick a time each day you will be free to top up those feeders, then your birds won’t waste precious energy visiting and hunting for food in your garden.
+Pick a time each day you will be free to top up your bird feeders, then your birds won’t waste precious energy visiting and hunting for food in your garden.
 This can be any time during the day, just try and keep it at roughly the same time.

 Don’t use plastic net feeders